milena-t/MSc_thesis/README.md

 2. get the cumulative size of of the pan-genome from the binary matrix (python script)
 3. use milena-create_pangenome_plots.R script to plot the curve (modified from the existing roary script)

-In this directory, there is also R files to create different plots included in my thesis for specific pan-genome outputs
+In this directory, there is also R files to create different plots included in my thesis for specific pan-genome outputs.

+## Effects of filtering out small contigs
+For a few select genomes, the raw reads were mapped back onto the contigs of the assembly to calculate a per-contig coverage, to potentially see contaminations, which are characterised by short contig length and low coverage.
+For more details see my thesis.